Fairey Firefly: Design and development

 The Firefly was equipped with an all-metal wing which could be folded manually, the wings ending up along the sides of the fuselage when folded.
 When in the flying position, the wings were hydraulically locked in place.
 The wing itself featured square tips and large Fairey-Youngman flaps, which provided relatively good handling while flown at low speeds.
-A total of four 20mm cannon were buried within the wings, which was considered to be relatively heavy armament for the era.
-According to pilots, the general handling of the Firefly was relatively well-balanced, but a level of physical strength was required to effectively execute aerobatics.
+Four 20 mm cannon were buried within the wings, which was considered to be relatively heavy armament for the era.
+According to pilots, the general handling of the Firefly was relatively well-balanced but strength was required for aerobatics.

 During 1942, handling and performance trials were first undertaken at RAF Boscombe Down by Admiralty test pilots Mike Lithgow and Roy Sydney Baker-Falkner.
-By 1944, the Firefly had been cleared to use underwing rocket projectiles and, by April 1944, tests involving a double-underwing load of 16 rockets and a pair of 45 gal drop tanks still provided acceptable handling.
+By 1944, the Firefly had been cleared to use under-wing rocket projectiles and, by April 1944, tests involving a double under-wing load of 16 rockets and a pair of 45 gal drop tanks still provided acceptable handling.
 Further testing with two 90 gallon (410 L) drop tanks or two 1000 lb bombs deemed acceptable albeit with "...a small adverse effect on handling..." while "...handling with a single 1000 lb bomb was unpleasant, but manageable."
 Performance trials at 11830 lb indicated a maximum speed of 315 mph at 16800 ft while a climb to 20000 ft took 12.4 minutes, with a maximum climb rate of 2140 ft/min at 3800 ft, and a service ceiling of 30100 ft.

 Operational history

 The primary variant of the aircraft used during the Second World War was the Firefly Mk I, which was used in all theatres of operations.
 During March 1943, the first Firefly Mk Is were delivered to the FAA but these did not enter operational service until July 1944, at which point they equipped 1770 Naval Air Squadron aboard HMS Indefatigable.
 The first operations were flown in the European theatre where Fireflies carried out numerous armed reconnaissance flights and anti-shipping strikes along the Norwegian coast.
 That year, Fireflies also provided air cover and aerial reconnaissance during attacks on the German battleship Tirpitz.

 Throughout its operational career, the Firefly took on increasingly demanding roles from fighter to anti-submarine warfare while being stationed mainly with the British Pacific Fleet in the Far East and Pacific theatres.
 The type was used against Japanese ground targets and fighter aircraft.
-FAA Fireflies carried out attacks on oil refineries and airfields and was repeatedly dispatched against Japanese-controlled islands up until Victory over Japan Day.
+FAA Fireflies carried out attacks on oil refineries and airfields and were repeatedly dispatched against Japanese-controlled islands up until Victory over Japan Day.
 The Firefly gained a level of public renown when the type became the first British-designed and -built aircraft to overfly the Japanese capital of Tokyo.